nosas/blog/deep_learning_python/ch3/article.md

 This dictionary is used to plot the training loss and accuracy during training.

-<font style="color:red">TODO: Insert plots of training loss and accuracy</font>

 ### Monitoring loss and metrics on validation data

-The goal of machine learning is to obtain models that perform well on training data and on unseen data.
+The goal of machine learning is to obtain models that perform well on both training data and unseen data.
 Just because the model performs well on the training data, it does not mean it can perform well on new, unseen data.

 To understand how the model performs on unseen data, it's standard practice to reserve a subset of the training data as *validation data*.
 The validation data is used for computing the loss value and metrics, whereas the training data is used for updating the model's weights (training the model).

 We can utilize the `fit()` method's `validation_data` argument to monitor the model's performance on our validation data.
-Like the training data, the validation data can be passed in as a Numpy array or a Tensorflow Dataset object.
+Similar to the training data, the validation data can be passed in as a Numpy array or a Tensorflow Dataset object.

 ```python
 # Reserve 25% of training data for validation